celador/ForceCode/README.md

 * 3.8.0
     * Multiple-org support.
 There are a lot of changes here, but the biggest is being able to switch to another org by clicking the username in the "Saved Usernames" view.
+    * Project folder structure overhauled to allow for multiple orgs
+    * Fixed deploying packages based on a package.xml
+    * wsMembers.json is no longer needed.
+ForceCode uses files last modified date for comparison with the server now
+    * If access (or refresh) token becomes expired, handle it better by asking the user to log in again
+    * Many changes to the force.json file.
+Starting ForceCode should still work with the "old" force.json files
+    * User status bar removed.
+Limit information is now a hover when you hover over your usernames in the "Saved Usernames" view along with the path that files are saved in for each org.
+Try it, it's awesome!!
+    * Added option for revealing the class with the highest coverage as a result from running an apex test (set revealTestedClass to true in force.json to enable)
+    * Pretty icons for the Code Coverage view and for the Saved usernames view
+    * Added a section in the Code Coverage view for classes not in the current org.
+This will make it easy to see what files you shouldn't touch or that you're in the process of copying from one org to another
+    * Fixed showing files on open
+    * Fixed an error when compiling a class
+    * Added more error messages for things such as creating a class in ForceCode with syntax errors and trying to deploy
+    * Added an error if a user tried to save a file that isn't in the current org
 * 3.7.1
     * Add option (overwritePackageXML) to force.json to control overwriting package.xml.
 Set it to true to overwrite or false to not.
     * Fix 'running an entire test class throws error' issue